James Peacock (naval officer)

-Vice-admiral James Peacock (died 1653) was an English naval officer: first in the Parliamentary Navy during the English Civil War, afterwards in the Commonwealth Navy during the First Anglo-Dutch War.
+Vice-Admiral James Peacock (died 1653) was an English naval officer: first in the Parliamentary Navy during the English Civil War, afterwards in the Commonwealth Navy during the First Anglo-Dutch War.

 Life

 English Civil War

 James Peacock appears to have been a merchant and sea captain, whose native place was Ipswich.
-He is first mentioned as captain of the Warwick frigate for the Parliament, and commanding a squadron of ships-of-war in the North Sea in the summer of 1647.
+He is first mentioned as captain of the Constant Warwick frigate for the Parliament, and commanding a squadron of ships-of-war in the North Sea in the summer of 1647.
 In December he was moved into the Tiger, and continued on the same service till December 1649.
 During this time he made several prizes, apparently Royalist privateers hailing from Jersey or from Ireland; convoyed the trade from Elsinore, and was repeatedly warned to station vessels near the Orkney Islands, to surprise Irish pirates, or on the coast of Norfolk, from Cromer to Lynn, to look out for 'pickaroons', 'pilfering sea-rovers'.
 In June 1648 he assisted in the Siege of Colchester by blockading the river.
 In September 1649 he was looking out for a ship from Amsterdam laden with arms for the Duke of Montrose.
 In 1650 the Tiger was one of a squadron sent to the Mediterranean under Vice-admiral Edward Hall in charge of convoy and for the security of trade against pirates and the Royalist privateers, and also with letters of reprisal against the French.

 In January 1650–1 Peacock was awarded a gold chain and medal of the value of 50l. for services at sea; at the same time 50l. was ordered to be paid in gratuities to the officers and men of the Tiger.
 In October 1651 the Tiger arrived in the Thames, and was ordered to be paid off.
 The order was apparently annulled, for in January 1651–2, still commanded by Peacock, she was sent to Leith with 80,000l. for the army.
 Afterwards she seems to have captured sundry small pirate vessels, the men of which were lodged in Ipswich gaol.